mentalclear-learningo/progress-log/README.md

 03/24/2022 - Completed chapters 2-4, Continnue Chapter 5 with Parsing Integers

-03/25/2022 - Continue with Chapter 6 - Enumerating Sequences
+03/25/2022 - Continue with Chapter 6 - Using switch Statements